MeHarshal/Covid-19-Analysis/README.md

 🔘 **Aim of the study**

-The aim of this study is to utilize an analyzed dashboard to gain valuable insights into customers' behavior and preferences.
-By doing so, the bank intends to tailor its products and services in order to better meet the needs of its customers and ultimately improve customer satisfaction.
+The aim of this study is to create a uniquely designed dashboard that offers a concise and comprehensive overview of key COVID-19 metrics, providing individuals and organizations with a powerful tool to track and understand the global impact of the pandemic.

 🔘 **Data Source**